thetatoken/theta-mainnet-integration-guide/docs/cmd.md

 ## Send and Receive Tokens

-After building the Theta ledger, twwo binaries `theta` and `thetacli` are generated. `theta` can be regarded as the launcher of the Theta Ledger node, and `thetacli` is a wallet with command line tools to interact with the ledger.
+After building the Theta ledger, two binaries `theta` and `thetacli` are generated. `theta` can be regarded as the launcher of the Theta Ledger node, and `thetacli` is a wallet with command line tools to interact with the ledger.
 We can use the `thetacli` command line tool to send Theta tokens from one address to another by executing the following command.
 Open a terminal, and execute the following command.
 When the prompt asks for password, simply enter `qwertyuiop`
 ```
 thetacli tx send --chain="private_net" --from=2E833968E5bB786Ae419c4d13189fB081Cc43bab --to=9F1233798E905E173560071255140b4A8aBd3Ec6 --theta=10 --seq=1
 ```